ceford/cefjdemos-data-jdm-help/articles/en/users/user-notes-new-or-edit.md

   shown if you are creating a new user note.
 - **Versions:** Opens the Item Version History window to show any prior versions of this item.
 This allows you to view older versions of this item and, if desired, restore from an older version.
-See [Version History](https://docs.joomla.org/Help4.x:Components_Version_History/en "Help4.x:Components Version History/en") for more information.
+See Version History for more information.
 - **Close**.
 Closes the current screen and returns to the previous screen without saving any modifications you may have made.
 - **Help**.
 Opens this help screen.

-## Related information

-- [TinyMCE - the default WYSIWYG
-  Editor](https://docs.joomla.org/Help4.x:TinyMCE/en "Help4.x:TinyMCE/en")
-- [User
-  Notes](https://docs.joomla.org/Help4.x:User_Notes/en "Help4.x:User Notes/en")
-- [User Notes: New or Edit Category](https://docs.joomla.org/Help4.x:User_Notes:_New_or_Edit_Category/en "Help4.x:User Notes: New or Edit Category/en")
-- [User Notes:
-  Categories](https://docs.joomla.org/Help4.x:User_Notes:_Categories/en "Help4.x:User Notes: Categories/en")